Real Estate Lead Generation: 2026 Benchmarks NAR Data & Buyer-Research Statistics

 Realtors typically embed the closing costs calculator on property listing pages and the mortgage calculator on their homepage.
 Property managers place the rental yield tool on their landlord services page.
 Each placement captures a different audience segment with relevant data attached.

-For a deeper look at property investment analysis, read the Rental Yield Guide which covers gross vs net yield calculations and regional benchmarks across the US.
+For a deeper look at property investment analysis, read the rental yield math guide for agents which covers gross vs net yield, cap rate, and cash-on-cash conversations with investor clients.

 How Realtors Use Interactive Tools